What is L-citrulline?

 Panax ginseng has been shown in multiple peer-reviewed studies to be a safe, effective treatment for ED.

 Dehydroepiandrosterone (DHEA) is a hormone naturally produced by the body’s adrenal glands.
 Although there are no recent studies, one older study showed that men with ED often have low DHEA levels.
 Supplementing those levels might also help improve muscle strength in older adults.
 However, more up-to-date research is needed.

 This form of complementary medicine involves sticking needles into upper layers of skin and tissue.
 This practice has been used for centuries to ease pain, alleviate chronic problems, and treat various conditions.

 One study in the International Journal of Impotence Research found that about a quarter of the men in the study who received acupuncture had improved erections and were able to perform sexually.

-If you’re facing ED issues and want to find a way to ease the symptoms, talk with your doctor.
+If you have ED and want to find a way to improve your symptoms, talk with your doctor.

-Many men are hesitant to talk about these sensitive issues, but the sooner you ask for help, the sooner you can find the answers and treatment you need.
+Sometimes men are hesitant to talk about these sensitive issues, but the sooner you ask for help, the sooner you can find answers and the treatment you need.

 Something important to note is that there are no alternative supplements shown to definitively manage the symptoms of erectile dysfunction.
 Also, one-third to one-half of supplements marketed as natural products actually contain synthetic chemicals.
 The most common is PDE-5 inhibitors or analogs of PDE-5 inhibitors, which are used in Viagra.